usefulalgorithm/usefulalgorithm/README.md

 - _Under Tangled Silence_, by DjRUM
 - _IOX_, by LA Timpa
 - _Demilitarize_, by Nazar
+- _Every Sound Has A Color In The Valley Of Night_, by Night Verses
 - _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin

 </details>